0AlphaZero0/NAC-Neuron-Automatic-Classification/Programm/Programm content/Aide/READ_ME.txt

 ========sklearn
-	    sklearn
-.svm (Allows to use the SVM classification method)
+	    sklearn.svm (Allows to use the SVM classification method)

 	    sklearn.neural_network